alexpil4/sat-telemetry/README.md

 SAT Telemetry API is a system designed to simulate satellite telemetry for testing and development purposes.
 It provides an API to generate and process telemetry data, allowing developers to test their applications as if they were interacting with real satellite data.

+## Documentation 📖

+For more details about API data model, please visit the specific [Wiki](https://github.com/your-username/your-repository/wiki).

 ## Features 🌟

 - **Satellite simulation**: Generates simulated telemetry data for testing.